sierkejd/samples/nav-console-quickstart.md

 1. Press the **Power** button located on the lower right bezel of the console.
 2. Wait 60–90 seconds for the system to boot and display the main interface.

-> If the screen remains black or unresponsive, check the circuit breaker in the Nav Electronics Locker or consult the Combat Systems Watch Officer.
+> If the screen remains black or unresponsive, check the circuit breaker on the rear of the console or consult the Engineering Officer of the Watch (EOW).

 ---